edgedb/edgedb/docs/edgeql/select.rst

     ...
   }

-In the context of EdgeQL, computable links like ``Hero.villains`` are treated identically to concrete/non-computable links like ``Villain.nemesis``.
+In the context of EdgeQL, computed links like ``Hero.villains`` are treated identically to concrete/non-computed links like ``Villain.nemesis``.

 .. code-block:: edgeql-repl